Carlos Correa Player Props: Twins vs. Mariners

-The Minnesota Twins, including Carlos Correa (.342 batting average in his past 10 games), take on starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Monday at 9:40 PM ET.
+On Tuesday, Carlos Correa (.432 on-base percentage in past 10 games, 124 points above season-long percentage) and the Minnesota Twins face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Athletics.
+In his previous game he had a one-hit performance (1-for-4) against the Mariners.

 Carlos Correa Game Info & Props vs. the Mariners